CaioPaulin0/CaioPaulin0/README.md

 ## 👋 Hi there!, I’m Caio paulino from Brazil, I'm developer FullStack 👨🏻‍💻.

-I have experience with Full-Stack Java, with a focus on Spring Boot.
-I also have experience in Angular with TypeScript, focusing on creating interfaces, tools, and optimization for SEO.
+I have experience with Full-Stack Java Spring Boot.
+I also have experience in Angular, focusing on creating interfaces, tools, and optimization for SEO.
 I have knowledge SQL and MySQL database modeling.

 <h2>Tech Stack</h2>
 <div>